PelleLille/hsl-docs/data.rst

 DATA
 ====

-The DATA flow scans the message.
+The DATA context scans the message.

 Pre-defined variables
 ---------------------